-Besides galaxy properties, a cosmological simulation is also a powerful tool for studying the population of massive black holes (MBH), and the subset of them visible as Active Galactic Nuclei (AGN).
+In addition to galaxy properties, a cosmological simulation is also a powerful tool for studying the population of massive black holes (MBHs), and the subset of them visible as AGN.
 A variety of observational evidence confirms that massive black holes are ubiquitous in the Universe, residing at the center of almost all massive galaxies \citep{Tremaine2002, Kormendy2013}.
-MBHs co-evolve with their local environment via gas accretion and energetic feedback, and play a pivotal role in shaping the cosmic landscape we observe today.
+MBHs coevolve with their local environment via gas accretion and energetic feedback, and play a pivotal role in shaping the cosmic landscape we observe today.
 MBHs are usually treated as collisionless sink particles in the simulations mentioned above, particles which are able to accrete surrounding gas, release energy into neighboring particles, and merge with other MBHs \citep{DiMatteo2005_BH_model, Weinberger2018}.
-In large volume simulations, due to the limits of achievable resolution, the MBH accretion disk cannot be fully resolved.
+In large-volume simulations, due to the limits of achievable resolution, the MBH accretion disk cannot be fully resolved.
 Hence the aforementioned accretion, feedback, and merging are all accomplished through subgrid models.
-There is still no consensus for the details of these MBH models, and models adopted in different simulations vary widely (see \citet{Habouzit2022} for a recent review).
+There is still no consensus on the details of these MBH models, and models adopted in different simulations vary widely (see \citet{Habouzit2022} for a recent review).